TonCherAmi/rofi/doc/README.md

 Manpages are build using [go-md2man](https://github.com/cpuguy83/go-md2man)

-Manpages can be updated using the following make command:
+Manpages can be updated using the following make:

 ```
 make update-manpage